-Pick riper fruit now if you plan to consume in the near future, or firmer fruit to enjoy it in a few days.
+Pick riper fruit now if you plan to consume in the near future, or firmer fruit to enjoy a few days later.
 Here are some tips to help you select the mango that is right for you:

 The best way to gauge ripeness is to give the mango a soft and gentle squeeze.
 Use the same judgement you would to gauge the ripeness of a peach or an avocado, simply apply gentle pressure to see how soft the fruit is.